How to Establish an Endowed Scholarship at CSU Channel Islands

 - The Financial Aid Office provides the donors with biographical information on selected recipients,

-- The Financial Aid Office works with the Office of Administration and Finance to distribute the scholarships to the students.
+- The Financial Aid Office works with the Administration and Finance office to distribute the scholarships to the students.

 Donors are invited and encouraged to meet "their" students at the annual scholarship reception in May.